MaisieDeGraaf/credit-risk-classification/README.md

 ## Overview

 This repository contains code and analysis for predicting credit risk using logistic regression.
 The analysis utilizes a dataset of lending data to train a logistic regression model to predict whether a loan is high-risk or healthy based on various financial factors.
+Please see the bottom of the ReadMe for a summary of the findings.

 ## Dataset